honzasp/geosick/README.md

 ## Geosick Service

-Geosick is a service written for the Covid19cz initiative by Jan Plhák and Jan Špaček.
+Geosick is a service written for the Covid19cz initiative by Jan Plhák (jan.plhak@distributa.io) and Jan Špaček (patek.mail@gmail.com) from [Distributa.io](www.distributa.io).
 The purpose of the service is to analyze two Geopoint sequencies (one sequence from a healthy person and one from a person infected by the Covid19 virus) and determine the probability that the healthy specimen was infected.